 The Adoption Tax Credit

-Yes, there is one, and it can save you money, but it’s one of the more convoluted tax laws so unless you have CPA blood running through your veins, and possibly even if you do, HIRE A PROFESSIONAL.
+Yes, there is such a thing, and it can save you money.
+But it’s one of the more convoluted tax laws so unless you have CPA blood running through your veins (maybe even if you do) hire a professional.

 To start with, you’re going to need Form 8839 and your child’s Social Security or Tax ID number.
 Check out the IRS website for more information.

 Check with your local state tax office and your own tax advisor to see if there are any other local allowances for adoption expenses.